kauralasoo/MTAT.03.239_Bioinformatics/Snakemake_tutorial.md

 			"""
 Next, you need to tell Snakemake how to submit SLURM jobs.
 I have written a short [Python script](https://github.com/kauralasoo/MTAT.03.239_Bioinformatics/blob/master/Snakemake_example/snakemake_submit_UT.py) for that and you should be able to use if without modifications.

 We are now almost ready to run Snakemake on the HPC, but first we need to make a directory named **SlurmOut** for the SLURM log files.
-This directory has to exist, because otherwise S is not able to write SLURM output files to disk.
+This directory has to exist, because otherwise Snakemake is not able to write SLURM output files to disk.

 	mkdir SlurmOut
 And then run Snakemake: